xupenggoing/RNA_seq_2020CR/README.md

 ```
 We generate a sample_info.txt file here and copy content from metadata to this file. **TRA** is short for trastuzumab, **PER** is short for pertuzumab, **TR** stands for trastuzumab-resistant, **TPR** stands for trastuzumab + pertuzumab-resistant.

 Then we can use `sample_info.txt` to simply the downstream analysis.
-The final command line of unzip and rename is `gunzip -c raw_data_name.fastq.gz > novel_name.fastq`
+The final command line of unzip_rename is `gunzip -c raw_data_name.fastq.gz > novel_name.fastq`. `-c` here is to keep the original data after unzip_rename.
 ```
 awk '{print "gunzip -c "$1".fastq.gz > "$2".fastq"}' ../sample_info.txt > unzip_rename.sh